Board of Directors

 The OMA Board provides high-level oversight and strategic direction.
 The CEO is the board’s only employee, and the board empowers and trusts them to manage the operations of the association.

 The work of the association cannot be done by a single group, the OMA Board selects the strongest candidates to serve on its committees, working groups, and task forces and create space for them to do their work.
-The board also creates linkages between groups and ensures they have the support needed to fulfil their mandate.
+The board also creates linkages between groups and ensures they have the support needed to fulfill their mandate.

 The OMA Board will always respectively ask the hard questions; this is not an indication of the quality of work but rather to ensure the board has sufficient information to make decisions on behalf of the association.